IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 13. Save the function.
 14. Click **Deploy**.

-#### Automating the lambda function
+#### Automate the Lambda function
 The Lambda will be called by a scheduler configured inside event rules in CloudWatch.

 **_Procedure_**
-1. Go to the CloudWatch dashboard.
-2. Go to **Events** > **Rules**.
+1. From the CloudWatch dashboard, browse to **Events** > **Rules**.
-3. Click **Create Rule**.
+2. Click **Create Rule**.
-4. Enter the name for the rule e.g., cloudwatchToSqs
+3. Enter the name for the rule e.g., cloudwatchToSqs
-5. Under **Rule Type**, select **Schedule**.
+4. Under **Rule Type**, select **Schedule**.
-6. Define the schedule.
+5. Define the schedule.
 In **schedule pattern**, select a schedule that runs at a regular rate, such as every 10 minutes.
-7. Enter the rate expression, meaning the rate at which the function should execute.
+6. Enter the rate expression, meaning the rate at which the function should execute.
-   This value must match the time specified in the lambda function code that calculates the time delta.
-   (If the function code it is set to 2 minutes, set the rate to 2 minutes unless changed in the code).
-Click **Next**.
+   **Note**: This value must match the time that is specified in the Lambda function code that calculates the time delta.
+(For example, if the function code is set to 2 minutes, set the rate to 2 minutes).
+7. Click **Next**.
 8. Select **Target1**.
 Select the **Target Type** as **AWS Service**.
 9. Select **Target** as **Lambda Function**.
-10. Select the lambda function created in the above step. e.g., Export-Dynamo-CloudWatch-Logs-To-SQS.
+10. Select the Lambda function created in the above step. e.g., Export-Dynamo-CloudWatch-Logs-To-SQS.
 11. Add the tag if needed.
 12. Click **Create Rule**.

 #### Note
-* Before making any changes to the lambda function code, first disable the above rule.
+* Before making any changes to the Lambda function code, first disable the above rule.
   Deploy the change and then re-enable the rule.
-* If the **Management events** are enabled while configuring the **CloudTrail**, it is possible that the data being read by the Lambda Function would be large.
-In such cases the `timeout` parameter and the `memory` parameters may have to be tuned properly.
+* If the **Management events** are enabled while configuring the **CloudTrail**, it is possible that a large amount of data will be read by the Lambda function.
+In this case you might need to tune the `timeout` and `memory` parameters.
   Below are the steps to take to configure those parameters,
     * Go to the created Lambda Function.
     * Go to **General Configurations**.